Grammar Index By Induced Suffix Sorting: Introduction

 \section{Introduction}

-Although highly-repetitive texts are perceived as a common problem instance nowadays due to use cases involving large sets of DNA sequences within a very narrow taxonomy group or huge numbers of slightly different versions of documents maintained in revision control systems, this problem is difficult to handle due to the large amount of data, but interesting in the sense that the data is highly compressible.
-Compressed text indexes have become the standard tool for tackling this problem when full-text search queries like locating all occurrences of a pattern are of importance.
+\JO{Although highly-repetitive texts are perceived as a common problem instance nowadays due to use cases involving large sets of DNA sequences within a very narrow taxonomy group or huge numbers of slightly different versions of documents maintained in revision control systems, this problem is difficult to handle due to the large amount of data, but interesting in the sense that the data is highly compressible.} Compressed text indexes have become the standard tool for \JO[maintaining highly-repetitive texts]{tackling this problem} when full-text search queries like locating all occurrences of a pattern are of importance.
 When working on indexes on highly-repetitive data, a desired property is to have a \emph{self-index}, i.e., a data structure that supports queries on the underlying text without storing the text in its plain form.
-One type of such self-indexes are \emph{grammar indexes}, which are an augmentation of the admissible grammar~\cite{kieffer00code} produced by a grammar compressor.
+Such self-indexes include \emph{grammar indexes}.
+A grammar index is an augmentation of the admissible grammar~\cite{kieffer00code} produced by a grammar compressor.
 Grammar indexes exhibit strong compression ratios for semi-automatically generated or highly-repetitive texts.
 Unlike other indexes that perform pattern matching stepwise character-by-character, some grammar indexes have locality sensitive parsing properties, which allow them to match certain non-terminals of the admissible grammar built upon the pattern with the non-terminals of the text.
-Such a property helps us to compute fewer comparisons, and thus speeds up pattern matching for particularly long patterns, which could be large gene sequences in a genomic database or source code files in a database maintaining source code.
+Such a property helps us to perform fewer comparisons, and thus speeds up pattern matching for particularly long patterns, which could be large gene sequences in a genomic database or source code files in a database maintaining source code.
 Here, our focus is set on indexes that support $\fnLocate(P)$ queries retrieving the starting positions of all occurrences of a given pattern~$P$ in a given text.